How to determine where tasks and async functions run in Swift?

 }

-When I ran this example on my device, it crashed every time which shows that the runtime behavior is not something that's random.
-We can already know at compile time that our code will not run on the main actor because neither the function, the view, nor the task are @MainActor
+When I ran this example on my device, it never crashed which shows that the runtime behavior is not something that's random.
+We can already know at compile time that our code will run on the main actor because that's the default setting for Xcode 26.
+Another reason would be that we call startTask from the view's body which means it's called from a spot that's main actor isolated (due to View being @MainActor annotated).

 Reasoning about where an async function runs in Swift